jwinarske/rkboot/README.rst

 Configure the build with :cmdargs:`--elfloader-sd --embed-elfloader` in addition to your choice of preferred compression format (you need at least one).

-The output images (:output:`levinboot.img` and :output:`levinboot-usb.bin`) will initialize the SDMMC block and try to start an SDHC/SDXC card connected to it, currently at 25 MHz bus frequency, and load up to 60 MiB of payload starting at sector 8192 (4 MiB offset), as needed for decompression.
+The output images (:output:`levinboot-sd.img` and :output:`levinboot-usb.bin`) will initialize the SDMMC block and try to start an SDHC/SDXC card connected to it, currently at 25 MHz bus frequency, and load up to 60 MiB of payload starting at sector 8192 (4 MiB offset), as needed for decompression.

-You can test the bootloader over USB (see _`Booting via USB` for instructions) with :command:`usbtool --run levinboot-usb.bin` or write :output:`levinboot.img` to sector 64 on the SD card (or eMMC if you feel like it, but it makes little sense).
+You can test the bootloader over USB (see _`Booting via USB` for instructions) with :command:`usbtool --run levinboot-usb.bin` or write :output:`levinboot-sd.img` to sector 64 on the SD card (or eMMC if you feel like it, but it makes little sense).

 While levinboot does not read partition tables at this point, it may be advisable to create partitions starting at sectors 64 and 8192, for easier and potentially safer upgrades of levinboot and the payload, respectively.